Ferguson effect: Background

-The term was coined by St. Louis police chief Sam Dotson in a 2014 column in the St. Louis Post-Dispatch.
-Dotson said in the column that, after the protests in Ferguson caused by the shooting of Michael Brown that August, his officers had been hesitant to enforce the law due to fears of being charged, and that "the criminal element is feeling empowered" as a result.
+The term was coined by St. Louis police chief Sam Dotson in November 2014, in remarks reported by the St. Louis Post-Dispatch.
+Citing rising assaults and robberies, falling arrests, and officer fatigue from months of policing the protests in Ferguson that followed the shooting of Michael Brown that August, Dotson said, "It's the Ferguson effect," adding that "the criminal element is feeling empowered by the environment."

 The term became popular after Heather Mac Donald used it in a May 29, 2015 op-ed in The Wall Street Journal.
 The op-ed stated the rise in crime rates in some U.S. cities was due to "agitation" against police forces.
-She also argued "Unless the demonization of law enforcement ends, the liberating gains in urban safety will be lost", quoting a number of police officers who said police morale was at an all-time low.
-In 2015, Rahm Emanuel, the mayor of Chicago, suggested nationwide backlash against police brutality led to officers disengaging, which, in turn, led to violent crime increasing.
+She also argued, "Unless the demonization of law enforcement ends, the liberating gains in urban safety will be lost," quoting a number of police officers who said police morale was at an all-time low.
+In 2015, Rahm Emanuel, the mayor of Chicago, suggested that nationwide backlash against police brutality led to officers disengaging, which, in turn, led to violent crime increasing.